Augus1999/pyPDFeditor-GUI/README.md

 ### Run

-* `$ pdfEditor` to launch the application.
+* `$ pdfeditor` to launch the application.

-* `$ pdfEditor --reset` to reset the application; this will delete all settings, caches and icons.
+* `$ python -m pypdfeditor_core --reset` to reset the application; this will delete all settings, caches and icons.
 Default settings and icons will be created at next launch.

-* `$ pdfEditor --remove` to remove the whole application.
+* `$ python -m pypdfeditor_core --remove` to remove the whole application.

 ## Screenshot 🎞️